Elected Member Roles

 - Developing and maintaining a working knowledge of council services, management processes, powers, duties and constraints

-- Participating in the setting and monitoring of council policies, budgets, strategies and service delivery through annual and long-term planning processes
+- Participating in the setting and monitoring of council policies, budgets, strategies and service delivery through long-term and annual planning processes

 - Ensuring familiarity with agendas and other council reports before council meetings